-Omega-3 fatty acids (DHA) are essential fats, because unlike other types of fat, our body can’t make omega-3s from scratch.
+Omega-3 fatty acids (DHA and EPA) are essential fats because unlike other types of fat, our body can’t make omega-3s from scratch.
 We must include them in our diets.
 Omega-3s are used in cell membranes throughout our bodies.
-They are a critical component for cell receptors to function.
-You can read more detailed information about this here.
+They are a critical component needed for cell receptors to function.

 I hope I don’t lose you over the next few paragraphs.
 Bear with me while I do my best to explain this as simply as I can.

 Dopamine is a neurotransmitter in our brain that helps carry messages from one neuron to the next.
 Basically, it is used to deliver messages from one part of our brain to another, and to other parts of our bodies through our nervous syste.

 Dopamine also helps us control our emotions and helps us to feel motivated to work towards a reward because it is used to activate our reward pathway.
 Without adequate omega-3 fatty acids in our diet, our bodies cannot produce enough dopamine.

 How ADHD Medication Works